amigazen/unsui/README.md

 **POSIX compatibility shell**: _shami_ is a Unix-style shell for running scripts and command sequences that follow POSIX conventions.

-The name _shami_ (沙弥) means "Novice Monk" - a dedicated practitioner at the beginning of their journey, representing the tool for mastery as users learn to work with Unix tools on Amiga.
+The name _shami_ (沙弥) means "Novice Monk" - a dedicated practitioner at the beginning of their journey, as users learn to work with a Unix-like shell and tools on Amiga.

 ### Shell commands - The _koans_ (公案)

 **The Tools of Insight**: A complete set of the most common commands found on Unix-like systems, that are Amiga native on the inside and POSIX compatible on the outside, all _koan_ commands simultaneously support both getopts and ReadArgs style command arguments, and running from both the AmigaShell or _shami_ sh shell.

 In zen buddhism, a _koan_ (公案) is a riddle used to break through conventional thinking.
 Mastering the cryptic but powerful POSIX commands is a similar journey.
 Each tool is a practical puzzle that, once solved, grants deeper understanding and control over the system.
-In many cases simply porting to Amiga is a _koan_ in itself.
+In many cases simply creating an Amiga port is a _koan_ in itself.

 Each _koan_ is designed to be:
 - Self-contained and independently buildable
 - Compliant with POSIX standards where applicable
-- Optimized for Amiga platform characteristics
-- Following consistent coding and build patterns
+- Amiga native in its use of system APIs
+- Refactored to become consistent with the other parts of _unsui_
+- Utilize the _zafu_ for a consistent approach to supporting both Unix-like and Amiga conventions

 ## Frequently Asked Questions